Corey Kozuma betting profile: Sony Open in Hawaii - PGA TOUR

 Detailed view of The PGA TOUR flag during the second round of the Korn Ferry Tour Qualifying Tournament at Landings Club-Marshwood Course on November 6, 2022 in Savannah, Georgia.
 (Andrew Wevers/PGA TOUR)

-Corey Kozuma has not competed in the Sony Open in Hawaii in the last five years.
-He'll tee off at Waialae Country Club Jan.
-15-18 at the 2026 Sony Open in Hawaii.
+Corey Kozuma has not competed in the Sony Open in Hawaii in the last five years and will tee off at Waialae Country Club Jan.
+15-18 for the 2026 tournament.
+This marks his return to the $9.1 million purse event held in Honolulu, Hawaii.

 At the Sony Open in Hawaii

-- Kozuma has not competed in the Sony Open in Hawaii in the past five years.
+- This is Kozuma's first time competing in the Sony Open in Hawaii in the past five years.

 - Nick Taylor won this tournament in 2025, finishing at 16-under.